 As any small business owner will tell you; each day is filled with a seemingly impossible amount of tasks and not much time to do them.
 In the midst of filling orders, booking clients, managing employees or anything else your day might bring you, it’s likely that bookkeeping is pretty low on the list.
-Most business owners will reserve this task for once a week, once a month, or worse.
+Most business owners will reserve this task once a week, once a month, or worse.
 This however, is a mistake.
 Keeping your books up to date, filing receipts and documents and generally tracking everything your business does on a regular basis will end up saving you time and headache.
+It may seem like a massive workload, which is why many businesses of many sizes use various workflow software solutions to increase efficiency on tasks that can ultimately be automated, increasing speeds while decreasing the likelihood of errors and missed work deadlines.

 Tax Season is a breeze